Alibaba Scams And Fraud Guide // How To Avoid Getting Ripped Off When FBA Sourcing

 • Counterfeit products—If you are an FBA seller, you should never buy counterfeit brand-name products and never work with a factory that sells counterfeit products; if they are willing to ignore copyrights, what's stopping them from ripping you off?
 Further, Amazon is very aggressive about clamping down on counterfeit goods, and you will be banned, potentially for life.

 • Products not matching the samples - Sometimes, the final product does not match the sample.
-A few reasons might occur: sometimes a different process was used (such as hand stitching for the sample and mass machine stitching in the final product) or, worse, buying the sample from the store.
+A few reasons might occur: sometimes a different process was used (such as hand stitching for the sample and mass machine stitching in the final product), or, worse, buying the sample from the store.
 The best way to avoid this is to hire an independent third-party inspection service to inspect your goods before they are shipped.
 This is one of the services that we offer.

 • Selling products that do not exist or that you do not have access to—Unfortunately, most people you talk to fall into this category.
 Fortunately for you, this guide covers figuring out and weeding out these people.
 Most are easy to detect, but for many, they will be harder to detect.
-By the end of this guide, you should be an expert on eliminating illegitimate suppliers and leaving you only with some well-vetted legitimate suppliers.
+By the end of this guide, you should be an expert on eliminating illegitimate suppliers, leaving you only with some well-vetted legitimate suppliers.

 What types of companies should you work with, and which should you avoid?